Paleochora to Sougia Hike in Crete, Greece

 What should you do differently?

-When hiking in Greece in general, carry a massive supply of water.
-2 litres of water per person would be suitable for this hike.
+When hiking in Greece in general, carry a large supply of water.
+2 litres of water per person, at minimum, would be suitable for this hike.

 Going on a long-distance walk with my overnight backpack is not new to me.
 But schlepping around with it across dry land under the blazing sun is.